 A lot will happen to your mouth during eight hours of sleep.
 This is the time your mouth is more susceptible to bacteria.
 The basis of getting rid of these bacteria is to follow a healthy oral routine, this way you can ward off the dental issues that may ruin your dental health.
-Maintenance of oral health is to be given high importance.
+The maintenance of oral health is to be given high importance.
 There are many ways to maintain your oral health while you sleep.
 Here are eight tips to get you — and your mouth — through the night.

 Brushing your teeth before you go to bed at night helps protect against plaque buildup, tooth decay, and gum disease.
 If you are particularly susceptible to cavities and gum disease, dentists recommend that you brush immediately after dinner, then again right before bedtime.

 According to dentists, the best way to clean your teeth is to brush back and forth gently in the best short strokes.
 Brush the outer tooth surfaces first, then the inner tooth surfaces, followed by the chewing surfaces.
 To clean the backs of your front teeth, use the tip of the brush and stroke gently up and down.

 Switch to an electric toothbrush.
 The rotating and oscillating movement of the electric toothbrush head removes plaque from your teeth more efficiently than a regular toothbrush.
 Be sure to choose an electric toothbrush that’s comfortable to hold, easy to use, and has the rotating-oscillating head.